WHY WAYNE STATE?

 At one time, Wayne State was a commuter -school only.
 In the last 12+ years, the university has built three brand-new undergraduate housing buildings.
 Housing is suite-style living (2 people per room, your own bathroom, bunk or loft beds).
 Additionally, the University is spending a great deal of money in developing on-campus activities to meet the demands of this on-campus population.
 As a result, we have brand-new workout/gym facilities, restaurants, and recreation options.
 Various housing information can be found here https://housing.wayne.edu/

 If you have additional questions, please contact Kelly Young at [email protected] or call (313) 577-2953.

 The following information is taken from WSU's 2016 tuition calculator and housing and meal plan information.
 This information assumes a general degree and some specialized programs might have lab fees and other different costs.
 We recommend that you go to the Tuition Calculator and the Housing and Meal Plan pages for more specific information.

 < This information is in progress - please check back for updates >

 We are always looking for excellent graduate students to serve as graduate assistant coaches to our forensics program.
 Our department offers 5 graduate assistantships (3 in debate, 2 in individual events) for students pursuing their MA or Ph.D. in Communication Studies.

 The assistantships are very generous and competitive.
-You receive tuition waiver, monthly stipend, health and dental insurance (because of the strength of the graduate union, you receive the exact same benefits as faculty), no teaching requirements (although you can in the summer for extra money),
+You receive tuition waiver, monthly stipend, health and dental insurance (because of the strength of the graduate union, you receive the exact same benefits as faculty), and no teaching requirements (although you can in the summer for extra money).

 Please contact me at Kelly.young at wayne.edu or my office 313-577-2953 if you are interested.
-Deadline for application is early January.